Pinterest Marketing: Your Ultimate Creative Guide (2023)

 Video Pins and Ads

-This paid or organic ad placement is perfect for brands to tell an unabridged story about their product, inspiring awareness, consideration, and conversion.
-Pinterest Video Pins are short, so make sure to pinpoint a single idea in concepting, and grab attention with a dynamic hook.
+This paid or organic ad placement is perfect for brands to tell an unabridged story about their product to inspire awareness, consideration, and conversion.
+Many Pinterest Video Pins are short, so make sure to pinpoint a single idea in concepting and grab attention with a dynamic hook.
 Videos play in-feed without audio by default, but if a user taps on your Pin, it will expand into a larger player with audio.
 This ad placement is compatible with both desktop and mobile.

 Video Ad Specs